• About

 Cyclists at Ogbomoso Cradles Carnival

-The opening ceremony on the 2025 Ogbomoso Cradles Carnival on Thursday, December 19, blended spirituality with celebration.
+The opening ceremony of the 2025 Ogbomoso Cradles Carnival on Thursday, December 19, blended spirituality with celebration.
 Local cuisines, masquerade performances and traditional drumming filled the air, while the Araba of Osogbo, Chief Yemi Elebuibon, delivered prayers and reflections that underscored a renewed Yoruba consciousness and applauded the monarch’s commitment to cultural revival.

 RelatedPosts

 Beyond spectacle, the carnival unfolded as a city-wide economic pulse.
-Hotels were filled, markets bustled, transport services surged and local artisans, food vendors and entertainers enjoyed increased patronage.
-From traditional games such as Ayo Olopon and scrabble to golf at the Ogbomoso Recreation Club, each activity translated culture into commerce, ensuring the festival touched both heritage and livelihoods.
+Hotels were filled, markets bustled, transport services surged, and local artisans, food vendors and entertainers enjoyed increased patronage.
+From traditional games such as Ayo Olopon and Scrabble to golf at the Ogbomoso Recreation Club, each activity translated culture into commerce, ensuring the festival touched both heritage and livelihoods.

 2nd Ogbomoso Cradles Carnival